HELOC Loans

 What drives the cost of a HELOC

 HELOC rates are typically variable, usually linked to the Bank of England base rate plus a lender margin.
-The total cost involves several components beyond the headline rate, and fees on UK HELOC products are typically higher than on standard secured loans.
+The total cost involves several components beyond the headline rate, and fees on UK HELOC loan products are typically higher than on standard secured loans.

 What typically reduces cost